ionic-enterprise/ionic-training-decks/src/assets/data/markdown/cordova-to-capacitor/cleanup.md

 ## Conclusion

-Your application has been fully converted to Capacitor at this point.
-You may or may not still be including some Cordova plugins, but Capacitor is the only system being used to build your iOS and Android applications for this project.
+The application has been fully converted to Capacitor at this point.

+In your own project, you may or may not still be including some Cordova plugins, but Capacitor is the only system being used to build the iOS and Android applications.
+You may also have various native interactions such as Push Notifications that need some special attention.
+Please see one of our other more targeted guides for those types of situation.

+If you have further questions, please be sure to contact us so we can discuss setting up some advisory sessions to discuss any challenges you may be experiencing.